 So government and regulation have important and largely unknown fundamental influences on crypto markets.
-These characteristics make them an important catalyst.
+These characteristics make them important catalysts.

-The challenge with fundamentals is that they require assumptions about what one is more important than others.
-It also typically excludes decisions by the largest participants in the market, crypto traders themselves.
+The challenge with fundamentals is that they require assumptions about what is more important than others.
+Crypto is an evolving environment for fundamental analysis.

 Crypto isn’t just Bitcoin.
 It’s now a growing and diverse ecosystem of products and services.